hackerb9/vt340test/regis/faketextcolor.md

 ## Potential problems

-How fast is it?
+* **How fast is it?**

-: The above implementation is rather slow, taking nearly half a second : on a VT340+ to colorize 32 characters.
-There is likely some faster way : as no optimization has been attempted, yet.
+  The above implementation is rather slow, taking nearly half a second on a VT340+ to colorize 32 characters.
+There is likely some faster way as no optimization has been attempted, yet.

-What if the screen scrolls up?
+* **What if the screen scrolls up?**

-: Colorized text scrolls up properly with the screen.
-Tested with : '\n' (newline) and Esc D (index).
+  Colorized text scrolls up properly with the screen.
+Tested with '\n' (newline) and Esc D (index).

-What if the screen scrolls down?
+* **What if the screen scrolls down?**

-: Colorized text scrolls down properly with the screen.
-Tested with Esc : M (reverse index) and with Esc [ M (delete line).
+  Colorized text scrolls down properly with the screen.
+Tested with Esc M (reverse index) and with Esc [ M (delete line).

-: What if the text is shifted left?
+* **What if the text is shifted left?**

-: Colors are removed from the line when text is shifted left by Esc [ P : (delete character).
+  Colors are removed from the line when text is shifted left by Esc [ P (delete character).

-What if the text is shifted right?
+* **What if the text is shifted right?**

-: Colors are removed from the line when the text is shifted right by Esc : [ 4 h (insert mode).
+  Colors are removed from the line when the text is shifted right by Esc [ 4 h (insert mode).

 ## Portability